westerndigitalcorporation/zonedstorage.io/docs/tools/util-linux.md

 ### Zone Reset

-Sequential write zones can be reset with *blkzone* using the `reset` operation.
-For instance, to reset the first sequential zone of a disk starting at sector 274726912, the following command can be used.
+Sequential write zones can be reset with *blkzone* by using the `reset` operation.
+For example, to reset the first sequential zone of a disk starting at sector 274726912, use the following command:

 ```plaintext
 # blkzone reset --offset 274726912 --count 1 /dev/sdd
 ```

-If the range of zones specified with the `reset` operation includes conventional zones, the command will fail.
+If the range of zones that is specified with the `reset` operation includes conventional zones, the command will fail:

 ```plaintext
 # blkzone reset /dev/sdd
 blkzone: /dev/sdh: BLKRESETZONE ioctl failed: Remote I/O error
 ```

-The user must exclude all conventional zones.
-With the disk used for the above example, all conventional zones are located between sector 0 and 274726912.
-The remaining of the disk is composed of sequential write zones.
-Therefore, the following command will reset write pointer in all zones.
+The user MUST exclude all conventional zones.
+In the example above, all conventional zones are located on the disk between sector 0 and 274726912.
+The remainder of the disk is composed of sequential write zones.
+This means that the following command will reset the write pointer in all zones:

 ```plaintext
 # blkzone reset --offset 274726912 /dev/sdd
 ```
 :::note
-This command results in the kernel looping over all sequential zone of the disk and executing a zone reset command on each zone.
-This can be time consuming and takes a significantly longer time compared to using the [*sg_reset_wp*](../tools/sg3utils.md#sg_reset_wp) command with the `--all` option specified.
+This command results in the kernel (1) looping over all of the disk's sequential zones and (2) executing a "zone reset" command on each zone.
+This can be time-consuming and takes much longer than does using the [*sg_reset_wp*](../tools/sg3utils.md#sg_reset_wp) command with the `--all` option specified.
 :::